coursera-datascience/getting_cleaning_data/codebook.md

 <table border=1>
 <tr>
-<th>Function Name</th><th>Task</th><th>Files Used</th><th>Output File</th><th>Command</th>
+<th>Function Name</th><th>Goal/Task</th><th width="15%">Files Used</th><th>Output File</th><th>Command</th>
 </tr>
 <tr>
 <th valign="top">SimpleMerge</th>
-<td valign="top">Merge the training and the test sets into one data set.<br>
+<td valign="top"><li>Merge the training and the test sets into one data set.</li>
-Subject ID (subject_test.txt and subject_train.txt) is merged as the first column of the merged data set.<br>
+<li>Subject ID (subject_test.txt and subject_train.txt) is merged as the first column of the merged data set.</li>
-Activity type (y_test.txt and y_train.txt) is merged as the second column of the merged data set. <br>
-Activity type (y_test.txt and y_train.txt) is merged as the second column of the merged data set.</td>
+<li>Activity type (y_test.txt and y_train.txt) is merged as the second column of the merged data set.</li></td>
 <td valign="top">1) X_test.txt<br>2) y_test.txt<br>3) X_train.txt<br>4) y_train.txt<br>5) subject_test.txt <br>6) subject_train.txt</td>
 <td valign="top">simpleMerge.txt</td>
 <td valign="top">simpleMerge()</td>
 </tr>
 <tr>
 <th valign="top">desVarMerge</th>
-<td valign="top">Label the data set with descriptive variable names.<br>
+<td valign="top"><li>Label the data set with descriptive variable names.</li>
-Descriptive variable names are copied from the features.txt file.<br>
+<li>Descriptive variable names are copied from the features.txt file.</li>
-At the time of this function call, if simpleMerge.txt does not exist, this function calls the simpleMerge() function and creates the simpleMerge.txt file.  <br>
+<li>At the time of this function call, if simpleMerge.txt does not exist, this function calls the simpleMerge() function and creates the simpleMerge.txt file.  </li>
-If the simpleMerge.txt file does exist, however, this function reads the file and replace the variable names (column headings) descriptive variable names. </td>
+<li>If the simpleMerge.txt file does exist, however, this function reads the file and replace the variable names (column headings) descriptive variable names. </li></td>
 <td valign="top">1) features.txt <br> 2) simpleMerge.txt</td>
 <td valign="top">desVarMerge.txt</td>
 <td valign="top">desVarMerge()</td>
 </tr>
 <tr>
 <th valign="top">desActMerge</th>
-<td valign="top">Replace activity numbers with descriptive activity names.<br>
+<td valign="top"><li>Replace activity numbers with descriptive activity names.</li>
-Descriptive activity information is copied from the activity_labels.txt file.<br>
+<li>Descriptive activity information is copied from the activity_labels.txt file.</li>
-At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file.<br>
+<li>At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file.</li>
-If the desVarMerge.txt file does exist, however, this function reads the file and replace the values of the activity column from numeric code to descriptive activity types. </td>
+<li>If the desVarMerge.txt file does exist, however, this function reads the file and replace the values of the activity column from numeric code to descriptive activity types.</li> </td>
 <td valign="top">1) activity_labels.txt <br> 2) desVarMerge.txt</td>
 <td valign="top">desActMerge.txt</td>
 <td valign="top">desActMerge()</td>
 </tr>
 <tr>
 <th valign="top">meanStdMerge</th>
-<td valign="top">Extract only the measurments on the mean and standard deviation for each measurement.<br>
+<td valign="top"><li>Extract only the measurments on the mean and standard deviation for each measurement.</li>
-At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file. <br>
+<li>At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file. </li>
-If the desVarMerge.txt file does exist, however, this function reads the file, pattern matches the column names for mean and standard deviation using 'grepl', and subset only the matched columns.</td>
+<li>If the desVarMerge.txt file does exist, however, this function reads the file, pattern matches the column names for mean and standard deviation using 'grepl', and subset only the matched columns.</li></td>
 <td valign="top">desActMerge.txt</td>
 <td valign="top">meanStdMerge.txt</td>
 <td valign="top">meanStdMerge()</td>
 </tr>
 <th valign="top">avgMerge</th>
-<td valign="top">Create a new tidy data set with the average of each variable for each activity and each subject.<br>
+<td valign="top"><li>Create a new tidy data set with the average of each variable for each activity and each subject.</li>
-At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file.<br>
+<li>At the time of this function call, if desVarMerge.txt does not exist, this function calls the desVarMerge() function and creates the desVarMerge.txt file.</li>
-If the desVarMerge.txt file does exist, however, this function reads the file, loop through each subject and each activity type, and calculate average value of each variable in the dataset (of course, excluding the subject id and activity type column).</td>
+<li>If the desVarMerge.txt file does exist, however, this function reads the file, loop through each subject and each activity type, and calculate average value of each variable in the dataset (of course, excluding the subject id and activity type column).</li></td>
 <td valign="top">1) activity_labels.txt <br> 2) desVarMerge.txt</td>
 <td valign="top">avgMerge.txt</td>
 <td valign="top">avgMerge()</td>